-This complete guide to Oklahoma free cellphone service provides the information you need regarding this important opportunity for Oklahomans in need of economically accessible phone service.
-In addition to providing a general overview of the program, there is also information in this guide regarding eligibility for participation in the Lifeline free cellphone service program.
+This complete guide to Oklahoma’s free cell phone service provides the information you need regarding this important opportunity for Oklahomans in need of economically accessible phone service.
+In addition to providing a general overview of the program, there is also information in this guide regarding eligibility for participation in the Lifeline free cell phone service program.

 A Look at the History of Lifeline Phone Service

-The Lifeline phone program has provided free cellphone service as well as discounted options for qualifying lower income consumers since 1985.
-The goal of this free cellphone with government program is to ensure all Americans the opportunities and security associated a mobile phone.
+The Lifeline phone program has provided free cell phone service as well as discounted options for qualifying lower-income consumers since 1985.
+The goal of this free cell phone with the government program is to ensure all Americans the opportunities and security associated with a mobile phone.

-Beginning in 2016, the Lifeline free cellphone with government program expanded.
-As of that year, Lifeline service includes broadband service for Americans who qualify for the program.
+Beginning in 2016, the Lifeline free cell phone with government program expanded.
+Since 2016, the Lifeline service includes broadband service for Americans who qualify for the program.

 Lifeline is available across the United States, including in Oklahoma.
 In addition to being available in all 50 states, it is also available to low-income households in territories and on tribal lands as well.

 Through the Lifeline program, a consumer is able to obtain a landline or wireless phone service, but not both.
-As mentioned previously, the an eligible consumer is able to obtain Lifeline free cellphone service or free smart phone service.
+As mentioned previously, an eligible consumer is able to obtain Lifeline free cell phone service or free smartphone service.

 The Lifeline program is administered by an entity known as the Universal Service Administrative Company or USAC.
 USAC plays a multifaceted role when it comes to consumers and the Lifeline phone program.
 USAC is responsible for everything from data collection and maintenance to disbursements to assisting consumers with Lifeline service eligibility as well enrollment for the program itself.